 Developmental Biology, Plant Biology

 Dr. Benfey is a Howard Hughes Medical Institute–Gordon and Betty Moore Foundation investigator.
-He is also Paul Kramer Professor of Biology at Duke University and director of the Duke Center for Systems Biology.
+He is also Paul Kramer Professor of Biology at Duke University.

 How, exactly, does a soup of stem cells turn into an exquisitely specialized organ, such as a plant root?

 Over the past three decades, Duke University biologist Philip N. Benfey has probed this question in the sleek and structured root of the mustard plant Arabidopsis thaliana.
 The Arabidopsis root develops continuously from four sets of stem cells in its tip.
 Beginning with simple genetic screens, Benfey's group has identified key genes that guide the development of particular cells in the root.
 He has since created several technologies for tracking gene expression and growth patterns of the root—tools that have helped his lab and dozens of others make additional discoveries.

 Plant engineering technologies, such as those developed by Benfey, could help reduce carbon emissions.
 Plants naturally absorb carbon dioxide in their leaves and store it in their roots.
 "For taking carbon dioxide out of the air, there's nothing better than photosynthesis.
 And it all comes down to the roots," he says.

 The man so wrapped up in roots began his adult life searching for his own.
 At age 19, Benfey dropped out of college and spent six years wandering the globe: riding the Trans-Siberian Railway across Russia, working in the iron mines in Australia and as a gardener in Japan.
 He later settled in a small apartment in Paris and tried, unsuccessfully, to publish short stories.
 His girlfriend (who would later become his wife) gently suggested getting a day job as a lab technician, so he enrolled in the University of Paris to study biochemistry.